 Then we headed back out into the rain.
 With our admission to the museum we were given a bunch of money off vouchers for local businesses, one of which was for the Boston Tea Party café, just round the corner from the museum, so we went there for hot chocolate and cake.

 And then, we did something rather unexpected.
 It turns out that a bunch of people were organising a world record attempt for largest street dance, in the town centre.
 Lucy loves dancing and, without really understanding what it was, she asked if we could take part.
 And so we did, in the pouring rain.
 We had to dance for five minutes.
 It was great fun.
 We were completely soaked already so we danced about with over a thousand other people, in the rain.
 Quite a lot of people had dressed up in 1950s jive clothing which was lovely to see.
 It was also lovely that nobody seemed to mind the weather.

 The event was to raise money for Winston’s Wish, a children’s bereavement charity, so of course we dropped some money in their buckets afterwards.
 The record attempt was successful, which I guess means Lucy and I are now world record holders.
 For dancing, which, if you’ve ever seen me dance, seems unlikely!
 The rest of the afternoon was spent at home baking, painting and snuggling on the sofa.
 Which is probably the more sensible way to spend a wet Sunday.

-For this post I’m linking up with Em over at Snowing Indoors for the ‘Post and Shoot’ linky.
+For this post I’m linking up with Em over at Snowing Indoors for the ‘Point and Shoot’ linky.